stuartherbert/putting-ansible-to-work/why-ansible.md

 * Things happen in the order that you want.

   When you run Ansible, it goes through your [playbooks](key-concepts.html#playbooks) and executes them in the order that they are written in.
 Need X to happen before Y?
-Simply put X in your playbooks before Y.  Sounds obvious, but when Ansible started, other tools didn't work like this.
+Simply put X in your playbooks before Y.  Sounds obvious, but when work on Ansible started, other tools didn't work like this.

 * Everything you want it to do is stored in a file.